michaelthorne/front-end-code-guide/README.md

 # HTML & CSS code guide

 The purpose of this guide is to help us write reasonably consistent, maintainable and scalable code.
-Whilst there are brilliant [guidelines](#inspiration) that already exist, I wanted to create one based on my own experiences.
+Whilst there are brilliant [guidelines](#inspiration) that already exist, this condensed guide will help you get started.
 Please [open an issue on GitHub](https://github.com/michaelthorne/codeguide/issues/new) if you’d like to contribute.

 ## Table of Contents